RagnarGrootKoerkamp/BAPCtools/doc/multiple_languages.md

 It is expected that the languages keys in the metadata and statement files agree.

-The default language for BAPCtools is English, but multiple languages can be specified at various points of the tool, typically using the `--language` flag or configuration files.
+The default language for BAPCtools is English, but multiple languages can be specified at various points of the tool, typically using the `--languages` flag or configuration files.

 ## Creating a contest